-An endpoint security tool is software dedicated to tracking, monitoring and managing the myriad endpoint devices used by the organization.
+An endpoint security tool is software dedicated to tracking, monitor, and managing the myriad of endpoint devices used by the organization.
 While some tools are similar to conventional corporate security software like antivirus and internet security software, endpoint security tools integrate additional features specifically designed for endpoint devices.
 These can include mobile device management, mobile security, device or memory encryption, intrusion detection, or remote wipe capabilities.

 Some of the threats that endpoint security tools are designed to deal with include:

 - Outdated patches